rgalanakis/robgforpps/_pages/one-city.md

 We should add a PAT representative as well.
 They can start off with similar restrictions to the Student Rep, and we can evaluate how it works.

-One City Policy: Create a process to identify and remove administrative roadblocks that parents and teachers run into when trying to improve their school.
+{% include policy-proposal.html slug="civic" text="Create a process to identify and remove administrative roadblocks that parents and teachers run into when trying to improve their school." %}
-{:class="policy-proposal"}

 We know parent involvement is one of the key predictors of student outcomes.
 By recommitting to include parents in designing and implementing solutions,